-What Side Effects Could I Experience?
+What Side Effects Could I Have?

 Other Guidelines for Vasodilators

-This drug may cause dizziness.
-Do not drive a car or operate dangerous machinery until you know how this drug affects you.
+- Don’t drive a car or operate dangerous machinery until you know how this drug affects you.